On deformations of Q-Fano threefolds: Unobstructedness of deformations of a -Fano 3-fold

 \begin{rem} The author does not know whether the above construction of obstruction classes works for general $A,A'$ as in Definition \ref{unobsfunc}.
-However Proposition \ref{enough} reduces the study of unobstructedness to the case $A= A_n, A' = A_{n+1}$. \end{rem}
+Actually, the exact sequence (\ref{artindiffexact}) is not exact for a small extension $A'$ of $A$ in general.
+An example of such a small extension by Manetti is given in \cite{Sernesierrata}.